 The best gravel bikes have come along way in a short time.
 Recently we have seen a lot of innovation in the gravel scene and the tech still doesn’t seem to be slowing down.
-Brands continue to seek ways to make the best gravel bikes faster, comfier and more capable of bigger off-road adventures, and as a result, gravel as a discipline is forever being redefined, with ever smaller niches being created, tailoring bikes to specific terrains and riding desires.
+Brands continue to seek ways to make the best gravel bikes faster, comfier and more capable of bigger off-road adventures, and as a result, gravel as a discipline is forever being redefined, with ever-smaller niches being created, tailoring bikes to specific terrains and riding desires.

 With gravel rides matching distances that are done on the road, it’s unsurprising that there are serious gains to be had in both comfort and speed by producing a bike that can manage the bumpiness that comes with off-road riding.
 Suspension appears to be the new hot topic for gravel with many brands releasing bikes that offer unique approaches to taming rough tracks and trails beyond the tarmac.

-The best gravel bikes you can buy today
+The best gravel bikes

 The Topstone benefits from Cannondale’s Outfront offset theory which has proven successful on Cannondale’s cyclo-cross and mountain bike ranges.
 By increasing the fork's offset, they can take advantage of the stability characteristics from a slacker head angle without sacrificing steering agility.